 It's not just about endless writing and making lists.
 It's about the feeling it conjures up as you're writing it.
 The stronger the emotion, be that joy, happiness, power, or excitement, the more effective scripting becomes, according to Kirsten.

 How Scripting Manifestation Uses the Law of Attraction and the Law of Assumption

 Script manifestation is a unique way to manifest by assuming your desires have come true and writing from that perspective.
 Manifestation uses the Law of Attraction, which is believed to be activated by the magnetic power of emotions and accelerated by belief and certainty, says Jay Cavanaugh, OD, manifestation and spirituality coach.
 This works by journaling in the present tense, which ignites feelings fed by belief and certainty as opposed to feelings of lack and separation.

 Dr. Cavanaugh explains that scripting is one of the most powerful ways to put the Law of Attraction into motion.
-Some people may be skeptical upon hearing this and think, if this is possible, then what are some successful scripting manifestation stories?
-Dr. Cavanaugh does not disappoint.
+While there will always be skeptics (just like with learning how to read palms and other practices that can add value to your life), the stories about successful scripting manifestation don’t disappoint.

 "One of the most simple, popular, and successful scripting manifestation stories I've ever heard was from comedian Jim Carrey," says Dr. Cavanaugh.
 "He wrote a check to himself for $10,000,000 and eventually manifested a real check of the same amount when he landed the lead role in the movie Dumb and Dumber.
 The note at the bottom of the check read, acting services rendered."